 Signs and symptoms typically occur 2 to 12 days after the mosquito vector bite.
 Zika virus infection is usually mild.
 Clinical manifestations usually resolve within two to seven days.
 Asymptomatic infection up to 80% is common.
 Symptomatic infection develops in 20 to 25% of individuals infected with the Zika virus.

 The diagnosis of Zika virus infection should be suspected in individuals with typical clinical manifestations and relevant epidemiologic exposure (residence in or travel to an area where the Aedes mosquito is present and where travel-related or local cases have been reported or in unprotected sexual contact with an individual who meets these criteria).

 The diagnosis of Zika virus infection is established via serum RT-PCR testing or serology.
-Within the first seven days following onset of symptoms, the diagnosis may be established via serum RT-PCR for detection of Zika viral RNA.
+Within the first seven days following the onset of symptoms, the diagnosis may be established via serum RT-PCR to detect Zika viral RNA.
 Four or more days after the onset of symptoms, the diagnosis may be established via Zika virus serologic testing.